smuthali/postgres-kill/README.md

 ## Overview

 The Python script will offer the user varied options to nuke a non-cluster PostgreSQL DB.
 This program was writted by an aimless guy (yours truly) and is intended for fun.
-The script has been designed and tested on Ubuntu (10.04 and abovd).
+The script has been designed and tested on Ubuntu (10.04 and above).
 Please note that the script when executed will render PostgreSQL DB unrecoverable.
 Caution is adviced.

 ## Code Description